uTensor/uTensor/README.md

   uTensor is an extreme light-weight Deep-Learning Inference framework built on mbed and Tensorflow.

   This project is under going constant development.
+The development is running on develop branch.

 ## Requirement